-Negative calcium balance is also a risk with high protein, lowfat diets which means that more calcium is lost than what is taken in.
-Consequences of negative calcium balance include bone loss and nervous system disorders.
+Negative calcium balance is also a risk with high protein, low-fat diets which means that more calcium is lost than what is taken in.
+The consequences of negative calcium balance include bone loss and nervous system disorders.

-I’ve wondered about the stories in the news recently of young, healthy, vibrant male athletes, some only in high school, who inexplicably drop dead during competition.
-Could these young men be eating lots of protein, much of it processed, while on a lowfat diet in order to build muscle and strength as recommended by bodybuilding magazines?
+I’ve wondered about the stories in the news of young, healthy, vibrant male athletes, some only in high school, who inexplicably drop dead during competition.
+Or, seem prone to dangerous, full body cramping dehydration despite drinking plenty of water.
+Could these young men be eating lots of protein, much of it processed, while on a low-fat diet in order to build muscle and strength as recommended by bodybuilding magazines?
 Such misguided advice would rapidly deplete Vitamin A stores which could potentially lead to heart arrhythmia and sudden death.

-Besides depletion of Vitamin A stores, high protein processed foods contain potentially large amounts of MSG in the form of protein isolates.
-Separating protein from its food source during manufacturing results in the creation of MSG – the amino acid glutamic acid gone bad.
+Besides the depletion of Vitamin A stores, high protein processed foods contain potentially large amounts of MSG in the form of protein isolates.
+Separating protein from its food source during manufacturing results in the creation of MSG.
+It is essentially the amino acid glutamic acid gone bad.
 Therefore, MSG is present in high protein processed foods but it is not on the label because it is not technically added to the final product.
-It is only created during manufacturing and therefore can be conveniently unlisted on the label.
+It is created during manufacturing and therefore is conveniently unlisted on the label.

 Don’t buy into the “low temperature dried” protein powder fallacy as well.
-While low temperature processing and drying of protein powders is a less damaging manufacturing method, it still denatures the protein.
-Whey protein in particular is very fragile and cannot be dried or powdered.
+Low-temperature processing and drying of protein powders is a less damaging manufacturing method.
+The powdering process still denatures the protein, however.
+Whey protein, in particular, is very fragile and should not be dried or powdered.